 During the fiscal year ended December 31, 2024, our top ten customers accounted for 38.1% of revenues, and our top customer accounted for 8.4% of revenues.
 During the fiscal year ended December 31, 2023, our top ten customers accounted for 46.1% of revenues, and our top customer accounted for 14.4% of revenues.
 If we are unable to retain our current customers or find new major customers or gain major new engagements from existing customers to replace any nonrecurring contracts, there may be material adverse effects on our financial condition or results of operations.
 If on the other hand we successfully source major new contracts, the risk that we may become dependent on one or a few customers may increase.
-This potential dependency could threaten the sustainability of our growth and have a material adverse effect on our financial condition or results of operations or replace them with similarly major contracts on a regular basis.
+This potential dependency could threaten the sustainability of our growth and have a material adverse effect on our financial condition or results of operations if we are unable to retain such major contracts or replace them with similarly major contracts on a regular basis.